- Calories: 165

 - Total Time

-- ¼ cup creamy peanut butter (or other nut or seed butter, including almond, sunflower seed, etc.)
+- • ¼ cup creamy peanut butter (or other nut or seed butter, including almond and sunflower seed)

-In a small bowl, mix together the banana, nut butter, and vanilla.
-Mash everything together well and set aside.
+In a small bowl, mix together the banana, peanut butter, vanilla and salt.
+Mash everything together until there are no lumps and set aside.